jennakohls/CS2261/Final/readme.txt

-Hello!
+Welcome to Koi Pond Simulator, a bullet hell written in C for the GBA

 Controls:
+- Use the arrow keys to move in all directions
-- Left and Right arrow keys rotate the player
+- Use the L and R buttons to rotate
-- Up key propels the player forward
-- Down key stops player motion
-- A fires a player bullet
+- A to fire a bullet
+- B to activate the cheat (invincibility)

-- Hit the enemy 10 times to win.
+Defeat the enemy fish three times to win the game!
-- Get hit by enemy 3 times to lose.

-Well...
-A is supposed to fire a bullet.
-This worked beautifully until I added enemy bullets and now I can't get it to work.
-They are supposed to fire in 8 directions based on where the player is facing.
-All the code is still in there.